masui/EpisoPass-vps/README.md

 ![](https://gyazo.com/e5e677f6c0175d82b11a6718a145ebd2.png)

-While nobody can remember long strong passwords, everybody has many secret episodic memories which he can never forget.
+While nobody can remember long strong passwords, everybody has plenty of secret episodic memories which he can never forget.
 Then why not generating passwords from such personal episodic memories?